-It has also been observed that those parental feelings can be transferred towards spouses or children, so it’s extremely important that negative feelings are resolved in the safest way possible before they adversely affect the ones you love.
+It has also been observed that those parental feelings can be transferred towards spouses or children.
+Knowing this, it is extremely important that negative feelings are resolved quickly before they adversely affect the ones you love.

 This new relationship then becomes a model for building new healthy relationships outside of therapy.

 Past traumas, disappointments, and betrayals of past relationships can lead you to repress and isolate your hopes and desires.
 Your mind tries to protect you from further pain by subduing these ideas.
 You may convince yourself that you no longer need these fulfilling things in your life, but you would be mistaken.

 Working with a trusted therapist can help you reconnect with the hopes and dreams that you might be hiding.
 They can slowly guide you back to discovering who you really are and what makes you whole.